-Contribute meaningful work to multiple fields of psychology while you explore and apply scientific methods to human development, social interactions, and behavioral relationships in a degree targeted towards your career aspirations.
+Contribute meaningful work to multiple fields of psychology while you explore and apply scientific methods to human development, social interactions, and behavioral relationships in an experimental psychology master’s degree targeted toward your career aspirations.

-In the experimental psychology masters degree, students are trained to apply scientific methods to basic psychological processes in perception, brain and behavior relationships, thinking, memory, learning, social interactions, human development and related areas.
-It is a broad and flexible program that provides a solid stepping-stone into careers or further study in psychology.
-A choice of tracks – in experimental psychology or engineering psychology – allows students to specialize their degree toward their career goals and aspirations.
+The experimental psychology master's degree is a broad and flexible program that provides a solid stepping-stone into careers or further study in psychology.
+A choice of tracks–in experimental psychology or engineering psychology–allows you to customize the program around your career goals and aspirations.

-The program includes 30 credit hours of core courses, elective courses, and a thesis.
-It also offers students two tracks to choose from: experimental psychology and engineering psychology.
+The experimental psychology master's degree includes core courses, elective courses, and a thesis.
+It also offers two tracks to choose from: experimental psychology and engineering psychology.

 The experimental psychology track embraces the application of the scientific method to the study of behavior.
 Faculty are experts in a variety of fields including addiction, attention, cognition, development, evolutionary psychology, forensic psychology, perception, psychopathology, and social psychology, among others.

-Students in the engineering psychology track must select two electives (students should check for course prerequisites or if permission of the instructor is required).
+Electives: If you choose the engineering psychology track must select two electives.
 Any graduate course at RIT can be taken as an elective, assuming prerequisites are met.

-The program includes an optional cooperative education component.
+The experimental psychology master's degree includes an optional cooperative education component.
 Co-op is generally completed in the summer after the first year of the program.
 The co-op experience provides experiential learning that integrates with classroom education and allows students to apply psychological principles to problems in a variety of work environments.
 Co-op may be completed in any business or industrial setting.

 Experimental Psychology, MS degree, typical course sequence